-Project List of project components affecting the objective: component/s " wind energy facility (including access roads) " substation and access to substation " power line and service road for power line servitude Potential Impact " Disturbance to or loss of vegetation and/or habitat Activity/risk source " Movement of employee and visitor vehicles within and around site Mitigation: Target/Objective " To retain natural vegetation in the western corner of the site, where possible.
+Project List of project components affecting the objective: component/s " wind energy facility (including access roads) " substation and access to substation " visitors centre " power line and service road for power line servitude Potential Impact " Disturbance to or loss of vegetation and/or habitat Activity/risk source " Movement of employee and visitor vehicles within and around site

+Mitigation: Target/Objective

-- " To maintain minimised footprints of disturbance of vegetation/habitats on-site - " To ensure and encourage rehabilitation
+- " To retain natural vegetation in the western corner of the site, where possible - To maintain minimised footprints of disturbance of vegetation/habitats on-site - " To ensure and encourage plant regrowth in areas of post-construction rehabilitation

-Mitigation: Action/control Responsibility Timeframe Vehicle movements will be restricted to designated roadways Eskom Operation No new roads will be created Eskom Operation A site rehabilitation programme should be implemented.
-Eskom Operation A weed eradication programme should be implemented, where necessary.
+Mitigation: Action/control Responsibility Timeframe Vehicle movements will be restricted to designated roadways Eskom Operation No new roads will be created Eskom Operation Exiting roads will be maintained to ensure limited erosion and impact on areas adjacent to roadways.
+Eskom Operation An on-going weed eradication programme should be implemented, where necessary.
 Eskom Operation

-Performance >> No further disturbance to vegetation Indicator " Continued improvement of rehabilitation efforts Monitoring " Observation of vegetation on-site by Site Manager. " Regular inspections to monitor rehabilitation efforts and weed infestation (6-12 monthly).
+Performance Indicator " " No further disturbance to vegetation Continued improvement of rehabilitation efforts Monitoring " " Observation of vegetation on-site by Site Manager Regular inspections to monitor plant regrowth/performance of rehabilitation efforts and weed infestation (6-12 monthly) compared to natural/undisturbed areas